Edwin Lacierda

-Edwin Lacierda (born May 8, 1962) (/tl/) is a Filipino lawyer, technology entrepreneur, and former government official.
+Edwin Lacierda (/tl/; born May 8, 1962) is a Filipino lawyer, technology entrepreneur, and former government official.
 He was a member of the Philippine Cabinet and served as Presidential Spokesperson under President Benigno S. Aquino III.
 Lacierda is a co-founder of the fintech firm PayMongo.

 Early life and education

 Lacierda was born into a Chinese Filipino family, with a Chinese father and a Filipino mother.
 He completed his secondary education at St. Jude Catholic School.
 He earned a Communication Arts degree from De La Salle University.
 He then pursued legal studies at the Ateneo de Manila University, where he obtained his LLB.

 Career

 Legal practice and civil society

 After completing law school, Lacierda began his career in private legal practice.
-He served as a co-convener of the Black and White Movement, a civil society group that championed transparency and accountability in the Philippine government.
+He was a co-convener of the Black and White Movement, a civil society group that championed transparency and accountability in the Philippine government.
 Notably, he acted as legal counsel for whistleblower Rodolfo "Jun" Lozada during the Senate investigation into the NBN–ZTE controversy.

 Lacierda also taught constitutional law at the Far Eastern University Institute of Law and at the Pamantasan ng Lungsod ng Maynila.